The Hopf algebra of odd symmetric functions: Other bases of

 Since $\sign(T_{(2,2,1)})=1$, we have $K_{(2,2,1),(1^5)}=-1$. \end{example}

 \begin{example} To compute $K_{(3,1,1),(2,1,1,1)}$:\\

 Since $\sign(T_{(3,1,1)})=-1$, we have $K_{(3,1,1),(2,1,1,1)}=1$. \end{example}

 Subsection \ref{subsec-data-bases} of the Appendix lists the odd Schur functions through degree 5 in the complete functions basis.
-For the definition of the RSK map, see Section \ref{sec-rsk}. \begin{thm}[Odd RSK Correspondence I] The RSK map is a bijection
+The following theorem of Reifegerste and Sj\"{o}strand refines the usual RSK correspondence (see \cite{Fulton}) by keeping track of signs.
+We give a new proof in Section \ref{sec-rsk}. \begin{thm}[Odd RSK Correspondence I \cite{Reifegerste}, \cite{Sjostrand}] The RSK map is a bijection

-under which the sign of $A$ as in the computation of $M_{\mu\rho}'$ equals $(-1)^{\ang{\lambda^T}+|\lambda|}\sign(P)\sign(Q)$, where $\lambda=\text{shape}(P)=\text{shape}(Q)$.
+under which the sign of $A$ as in the computation of $M_{\mu\rho}'$ equals $(-1)^{\binom{\lambda^T}{2}}\sign(P)\sign(Q)$, where $\lambda=\text{shape}(P)=\text{shape}(Q)$.
 In particular,

-\end{thm} The proof is deferred to Section \ref{sec-rsk}, in which we will review the necessary facts about the classical RSK correspondence and the plactic monoid.